TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 ---

-Configure any equipment that publishes camera, LiDAR, or odometry data.
+This section is for setting up any additional equipment that publishes camera, LiDAR, or odometry data.
-Since none of these are mounted in this case, we will skip this step.
+As our current drone setup does not include these devices, we'll skip this part.

 ## RC Transmitter

 ---

-Configure the settings related to the remote control transmitter.
-Set `The number of flight modes` to 2.
+Configure the settings for the remote control transmitter.
+In this example, set `The number of flight modes` to 2.

 ![rc_transmitter](resources/setup_assistant/rc_transmitter.png)